 - Call 866-244-5353 for more information

 - The Feast at Lele is more expensive than the average luau.
-The cost is $110 per person and does not include gratuities.
+Check their website for current pricing.

 - See the photos we snapped during our visit.